MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ### Error messages voice guidelines - avoid this

-Users see your program from the functionality it provides, not how it is constructed.
-Therefore, as a developer, you should avoid words and phrases such as
+Users do not see your AL code.
+They see the functionality it provides, not how it is written.
+Instead of relying on technical expressions and jargon, focus on user-friendly language.
+As a developer, you should avoid technical words and phrases such as

 - “There has been an error” or “An error has occurred”
 - “Error,” “Failed,” “Denied,” or “Invalid”
 - "Hmmm ..." or "Oops ..." or "Whoops"
 - Developer error codes like “WDGeneralNetworkError Error 500”.
-If you need to include a code, hide it under “details”.
+If you need to include a code, hide it under “details”

 Remember these rules of thumb
 - Don't overwhelm the user with technical terms
-- Avoid robotic language and signs such as = “ ()
+- Avoid robotic language and characters such as ´=´, ´"´, and ´()´
 - Avoid long how-to or instructional guidance in error.
 That content lives on docs.microsoft.com or in your documentation.